filecoin-project/curio/documentation/en/configuration/default-curio-configuration.md

       # deals to be ready to publish before publishing them all as a batch
       #
       # type: Duration
-      #PublishMsgPeriod = "0s"
+      #PublishMsgPeriod = "30m0s"

       # The maximum number of deals to include in a single PublishStorageDeals
       # message
       #
       # type: uint64
-      #MaxDealsPerPublishMsg = 0
+      #MaxDealsPerPublishMsg = 8

       # The maximum collateral that the provider will put up against a deal,
       # as a multiplier of the minimum collateral bound
       # The maximum fee to pay when sending the PublishStorageDeals message
       #
       # type: types.FIL
-      #MaxPublishDealsFee = "0 FIL"
+      #MaxPublishDealsFee = "5 FIL"

-      # ExpectedSealDuration is the expected time it would take to seal the deal sector
+      # ExpectedPoRepSealDuration is the expected time it would take to seal the deal sector
       # This will be used to fail the deals which cannot be sealed on time.
-      # Please make sure to update this to shorter duration for snap deals
       #
       # type: Duration
+      #ExpectedPoRepSealDuration = "8h0m0s"

+      # ExpectedSnapSealDuration is the expected time it would take to snap the deal sector
+      # This will be used to fail the deals which cannot be sealed on time.
+      #
+      # type: Duration
-      #ExpectedSealDuration = "0s"
+      #ExpectedSnapSealDuration = "2h0m0s"

       # SkipCommP can be used to skip doing a commP check before PublishDealMessage is sent on chain
       # Warning: If this check is skipped and there is a commP mismatch, all deals in the